-Finally, the last little paper house in the 13 Days of Halloween challenge – Halloween Paper House No. 13 also known as Vlad’s Castle.
+And last but not least, the final little paper house in the 13 Days of Halloween challenge - Halloween Paper House No. 13 also known as Vlad's Castle.
 The miniature castle completes our Halloween village for this year.
 It is based on the Smithsonian Castle in Washington, DC which I saw last week.
 I figured I could turn it into a Halloween castle pretty easily.

 One challenge in making a castle in paper or cardboard is how to make the towers.
 If the towers are circular, the castle is far more difficult to build.
 That is one reason the Smithsonian Castle appealed to me so much - square towers.